musmanmalik/edx-platform/README.rst

 This is the main edX platform which consists of LMS and Studio.

-Notice: This repo will be moved to the `openedx organization <https://github.com/openedx>`_ in April 2021.
+Notice: This repo will be archived in April 2021.
 #######